 Gehring’s 102-25 SO/BB in 1904 was remarkable, a display of his developing stature as a dominating control artist.
 He used his finesse to tie for the league lead in wins with 13 and led the league in winning percentage with a mark of .867.

 In 1905 Gehring set the bar high for minor-league pitchers as a member of the Wichita Jobbers of the Class C Western Association under Bill Kimmel.
-A phenomenal hurler, he won at least 30 games (one source reports 32), a performance that, in part, earned him a spot on the Minor League Roll of Honor for greatest performances in a single season as established by the National Association of Professional Baseball Leagues in 1952.
+A phenomenal hurler, he won 32 games, a performance that, in part, earned him a spot on the Minor League Roll of Honor for greatest performances in a single season as established by the National Association of Professional Baseball Leagues in 1952.

 In addition, the St. Paul spitballer was an asset at the plate, hitting .235 in 200 at-bats (65 games) while slapping a league-leading nine long balls.
 Rounding out his superlative 1905 season, Gehring led the Western Association with 10 shutouts and a winning percentage of .865 (32-5 according to the Encyclopedia of Minor League Baseball, but 30-8, or .789, in an unpublished report).
 With 264 strikeouts he topped Western Association pitchers while walking only 82 for a SO/BB ratio of 3.22.
 Gehring was ready to advance.